SveterCZE/maze-game/README.md

 <h1>Installation</h1>

 * Clone the whole repository.
-* Compile the app using `javac byow/Core/Main.java`.
+* Compile the game using `javac byow/Core/Main.java`.
 On Windows, you might need to use `javac -encoding UTF-8  byow/Core/Main.java`.
-* Run the app using `java byow.Core.Main`
+* Run the game using `java byow.Core.Main`
 * Enjoy the game :)

 <h1>Features</h1>